monson/rhacm-gitops-workshop/README.md

 - A unique MAC address is assigned to each VM for identification.

 #### Script Execution
+> Caution: The ISO location in the script is hardcoded.
+Ensure to download the ISO to the specified location: `/opt/ssd/boot/discovery_image_${CLUSTER_NAME}.iso` or adjust the script accordingly.

 Navigate to the `001-hubcluster-setup` directory and run:
 ```
 cd 001-hubcluster-setup